ETH-Raphael-Bosshart/Introduction_to_Programming/README.md

 ```
 https://www.netflix.com/account/getmyinfo
 ```
 After clicking on the link, you'll see a button: "Submit Request".
 After that, you are going to receive a link to verify the request.
 Some time later you are able to download the data directly from link above.
-Make sure you do this prior running the code and to save the file on your desktop! <br /> For the sake of time we added two example csv files you can download and use instead.
-If you use those files, please save them in a new file on your desktop.
+Make sure you do this prior running the code and to save the file on your desktop! <br /> For the sake of time we added two example csv files you can use instead.
+If you want to use those files, please save a copy of them in a new file on your desktop.

 ### Executing the program with your data
 In this example here, we'll work with Anaconda Navigator together with jupyter notebook.
 To run the code successfully, follow the step-by-step instructions:
+* Create a new folder on your desktop
+* Save a copy of your "ViewingActivity.csv" and "BillingHistory.csv" in it
+     * ViewingActivity.csv can be found in the folder "CONTENT_INTERACTION"
+     * BillingHistory.csv can be found in the folder "PAYMENT_AND_BILLING"
 * Open the Anaconda Navigator
 * Launch jupyter Notebook
 * Open the "Desktop" folder
-* Open "netflix-report"
-* Open "CONTENT_INTERACTION"
+* Open your just created folder
 * Click on: "New"
 * Click on: "Python 3 Notebook"
 * Copy our code (Netflix.py) and paste it in your just created Notebook
 * Click on: "Run"

-Important: You have to save the project directly in the same folder like both files ("ViewingActivity.csv" and "BillingHistory").
-There is also the option to make a new folder on your device and save your Notebook/project and a copy of both files in it.
-If for any reason your IDE cannot find the file, check out the chapter "Help".
+Important: You have to save the Notebook directly in the same folder like both files ("ViewingActivity.csv" and "BillingHistory").
+If for any reason Anaconda cannot find the file, check out the chapter "Help".

 ### Executing the program with the sample files
 In this example here, we'll also work with Anaconda Navigator together with jupyter notebook.
 To run the code successfully, follow the step-by-step instructions:
-* Create a new file on your desktop
+* Create a new folder on your desktop
-* Create two new Excel files with the names: "ViewingActivity.csv" and "BillingHistory.csv" and store them in the file
+* Create two new Excel files with the names: "ViewingActivity.csv" and "BillingHistory.csv" and store them in the folder
-* Copy the sample data and store it in the csv files
+* Copy the sample data from the files above and store them in the csv files
 * Open the Anaconda Navigator
 * Launch jupyter Notebook
 * Open the "Desktop" folder
-* Open your created file
+* Open your just created folder
 * Click on: "New"
 * Click on: "Python 3 Notebook"
 * Copy our code (Netflix.py) and paste it in your just created Notebook